Strathtulloh

 Strathtulloh has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could impact this region.
-Notable ones are Robinsons Rise Estate Cobblebank, New Melton Hospital, Cobblebank Metropolitan Activity Centre, and St Francis Catholic College - Cobblebank Campus.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to affect the region.
+Notable initiatives include Robinsons Rise Estate at Cobblebank (commencing Q4 2021), the Cobblebank Metropolitan Activity Centre (planned for completion in 2025), St Francis Catholic College - Cobblebank Campus (opening scheduled for February 2023), and Rockbank Town Centre Development (expected to start construction in early 2024).
+The following list details projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.